Accessing ODBC data sources from Apache OpenOffice, LibreOffice, and OpenOffice.org

 SELECT "CategoryID", "CategoryID" FROM "Northwind"."dbo"."Categories"

-16. To reduce the chance of data entry errors, make sure that the form field format is appropriate for the field’s contents.
-For example, to prevent negative numbers from being entered in the UnitsInStock field, in the General Properties for this field, type "0" in the Value minimum box.
+16. To reduce the chance of data entry errors, make sure that the form field format is appropriate for the field's contents.
+For example, to prevent negative numbers from being entered in the UnitsInStock field, in the General Properties for this field, enter 0 in the Value minimum box.

 17. You can configure the form to automatically enter field values when user's add new records.

-For example, to specify that a new Northwind product will be automatically reordered when stock levels fall to 10, set the ReorderLevel field’s default value to 10.
+For example, to specify that a new Northwind product will be automatically reordered when stock levels fall to 10, set the ReorderLevel field's default value to 10.
 To do this, hold down the CTRL key and select the ReorderLevel text box, and then double-click the control.
-In the Default value box, type 10.
-OpenOffice will automatically set this field’s value to 10 when users add a new record.
+In the Default value box, enter 10.
+OpenOffice automatically sets this field's value to 10 when users add a new record.

-18. To exit Form Design View and use the form to display and add records, click Toggle Form Design View button.
+18. To exit Form Design View and use the form to display and add records, choose Toggle Form Design View button.

 The form opens in a Writer document and displays the first record from the Northwind Products table.